alec-kingsley/jotter/README.md

 - katal (kat)

 All units support all SI prefixes.
 This includes the US customary units, so "kilofoot" is equivalent to 1000 feet.
 (This will likely be changed)

-Currently, quantity units are treated as though they were unitless.
-Technically this may be true, but it is not useful for display purposes, and so it will likely be updated. (if I say `1 [rad / s]?` it should print `1 [rad / s]`, whereas it currently prints `1 [1 / s]`).

 ### Polynomial Solver